kevgross89/Phase-3-Project/README.md

 Athletes attend by invitation only.
 An athlete's performance during the combine can affect their draft status and salary, and ultimately their career.
 The draft has popularized the term "workout warrior", whereby an athlete's "draft stock" is increased based on superior measurable qualities such as size, speed, and strength, despite having an average or sub-par college career.

-The data collected at the Combine is in the below categories:
+The data collected at the Combine is in the below categories.
+[LINK TO COMBINE DATA](https://www.kaggle.com/datasets/redlineracer/nfl-combine-performance-data-2009-2019)

 * `Year`: Year of attendance at the NFL combine
 * `Player`: Player name